 A minimum of one month’s notice is required for cancellations.
 Transfer requests must be submitted in writing to education@theacdp.com

 0 people are attending Current Concepts & New Ways.
-From Sinus Floor Elevation & GBR to the Shell Technique – The New Platinum Standards in Bone Augmentation Course with Dr Jochen Tunkel – 3 days
+From Sinus Floor Elevation & GBR to the Shell Technique – The New Platinum Standards in Bone Augmentation Course – Dr Jochen Tunkel

 Patient expectations regarding implant treatment have changed fundamentally in recent years.
 It is no longer sufficient for implants to simply be osseointegrated – they must be placed in a prosthetically ideal position.
 This often requires some form of bone augmentation.